-Agencies that are delinquent in paying their invoices twice in a 12-month period will be placed on POR status, whereby payment by business check must be made at the time the order is picked-up or delivered.
+New Partner Agencies will be placed on POR status for a 3 month period.
+Agencies that are delinquent in paying their invoices twice in a 12 month period will be placed on POR status, whereby payment by business check must be made at the time the order is picked-up or delivered.